JakobOvrum/LuaD/README.markdown

  * Run Lua code from D, and D code from Lua (_Yes_)
  * Support automatic conversions between any D type and its Lua equivalent (_Yes_ - except classes, but including structs)
- * Support automatic conversions between D classes and Lua userdata (No)
+ * Support automatic conversions between D classes and Lua userdata (Not yet)
- * Support D1 and Tango (No. The D1 version will not allow conversions between D classes and Lua userdata)
+ * Support D1 and Tango (No. Also, the D1 version will not allow conversions between D classes and Lua userdata)
  * Provide access to the entire underlying Lua C API (_Yes_)

 Usage